hossein-rahmati/Rick-and-Morty/README.md

 -Be informed of characters' status such as their species, last known location, gender, etc.

--I used these technologies in the app:
+I used these technologies in the app:

 React library

 Axios for fetching data from [API](https://rickandmortyapi.com/)